Wolfgang Tonne: North Africa and death

-Bf 109s of JG 53, similar to those flown byTonne.
+Bf 109s of JG 53, similar to those flown by Tonne.

 When British forces launched the Second Battle of El Alamein on 23 October, elements of I. Gruppe of JG 53 were ordered to North Africa.
 He claimed his first victory in this theater on 26 December 1942 shooting down a United States Army Air Forces (USAAF) P-38 Lightning twin-engine fighter.
 On 28 December leading a flight of six Bf 109 to the Souk-el-Arba Airfield, Tonne shot down a Supermarine Spitfire fighter near the airfield.
 On 1 January 1943, I. Gruppe flew many missions to Bône harbor, escorting Ju 87 dive bombers.
 That day, Tonne claimed two Spitfire fighters shot down.
 The next day, I. Gruppe again escorted Ju 87 dive bombers from II.
 Gruppe Sturzkampfgeschwader 3 (StG 3—3rd Dive Bomber Wing) and Focke-Wulf Fw 190 ground attack aircraft from III.
 Gruppe of Zerstörergeschwader 2 (ZG 2—2nd Destroyer Wing) to Bône.
 During this mission, Tonne claimed a Spitfire fighter shot down.

 Tonne flew 82 combat missions and claimed 21 victories over Tunisia.
 On 6 March, Tonne was credited with shooting down the RAF No. 93 Squadron Spitfire fighter piloted by Sergeant W.F.
 Hockey.
 On 2 April, I. Gruppe moved to an airfield at Protville located approximately 12 km northwest of Raoued and 5 km southwest of Kalâat el-Andalous.

 On 20 April 1943, Tonne claimed his 122nd aerial victory.
 Returning from that mission, he was killed in a flying accident over the airfield at Protville in his Bf 109 G-6 /R1 (Werknummer 16523).
 Tonne had waggled his wings to signal an aerial victory claimed.
 He then pulled his Bf 109 into a steep climb, while turning the aircraft, extending the undercarriage, and sideslipping the excess altitude before touching down.
 He had executed this risky maneuver many times before but apparently had misjudged his height and crashed at the edge of the airfield.
 Tonne was posthumously promoted to Major (major).
 He was temporarily succeeded by Leutnant Rupert Weninger before Oberleutnant Walter Seiz took command of 3.
 Staffel.